sglanger/pg_hl7/README.md

 With all containers running you shuold see the follow new ports exposed on your docker host

 * '5432': postgres
-* '8080': mirth java webstart downloaded
+* '8080': mirth java webstart downloader
 * '8443': mirth control port

 You will also see the folling volumes created